cakephp/docs/en/installation.rst

 `Composer <http://getcomposer.org>`_ is a dependency management tool for PHP 5.3+.
 It solves many of the problems the PEAR installer has, and simplifies managing multiple versions of libraries.
-Since CakePHP publishes a PEAR package you can install CakePHP via Composer using the ``cakephp/app`` package.

 First, you'll need to download and install Composer if you haven't done so already.
 If you have cURL installed, it's as easy as running the